Hiring

 Counteroffers: If a candidate receives a counteroffer from their current employer, it's important to decide how far you're willing to negotiate to secure their acceptance.

-A successful hiring process doesn’t end with a job offer.
+A successful hiring process does not end with a job offer.
 Onboarding is key to integrating new employees into your organisation.

 Pre-boarding Strategies: Engage with new hires before their official start date through welcome emails, sending company materials, or inviting them to meet their team.